jaspreetsinghbrar/JaspreetSingh_Brar_EP_CA_Aug22_FT/StockSales/README.md

 # Application Installation and Usage Instructions

-change the env variables if it needed
+change the env variables if its needed

 A MySQL Database called “StockSalesDB” is to be created for this web application.
 Use the following SQL script to create an “admin” Database User with all database privileges:
 CREATE USER 'admin'@'localhost' IDENTIFIED WITH mysql_native_password BY 'P@ssw0rd';
 ALTER USER 'admin'@'localhost' IDENTIFIED WITH mysql_native_password BY 'P@ssw0rd';
 GRANT ALL PRIVILEGES ON database_name.\* TO 'admin'@'localhost'

+To run the app navigate to the folder StockSales and run the following commands

 npm install
 npm start